CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-5--Transport.lagda.md

 private
   variable
     ℓ ℓ' : Level
-    A B C : Type ℓ
+    A A' B C : Type ℓ
 ```
 -->

-There is more to say about `transport`{.Agda} and the underlying
+In this lecture, we will revisit `transport`{.Agda} and the underlying operation
-operation `transp`{.Agda}.
+`transp`{.Agda}, equipped with our intuition for partial elements that we
+developed in the previous lecture.
 Here is the actual definition of
-`transport`{.Agda}, which we skipped when we first saw it in Lecture
+`transport`{.Agda}, which we skipped when we first saw it in Lecture 2-1.
-2-1.

 ```
 transport' : {A B : Type ℓ} → A ≡ B → A → B